georgexyz19/inkscapetutorial.org/content/posts/extension1_get_started.md

 find . -name '*.py' -exec wc -l '{}' +    #43,979
 ```

-The system extensions have lots of code, and it's almost impossible for
+The system extensions have lots of code, and it has become almost impossible for
 one person to read and understand all of them.
 This extension tutorial series
-will try to explain a small subset of those files.
+will try to discuss and explain a small subset of those files.

-If you want to take part in developing or improving those system extensions,
+If you want to take part in developing or improving system extensions,
 this gitlab source code repository is the place to get started.

 [https://gitlab.com/inkscape/extensions/](https://gitlab.com/inkscape/extensions/)